ChristianBrandtner/BrushlessSewingMotor_Extension/README.md

 ## STATUS

+12.05.2022 PCB Version 11.5 with galvanic isolation is in production

 30.04.2022 The goal is to fit the SMC controller board and everything else into the existing lathe front casing.

 29.04.2022 optoisolation with separate powersupply is in work.